Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - Instance Events - Events that happen on a given instance.
 It could be created, saved, ++ This is stored to cosmos DB.
 The number of details in these events is higher than we would put on an event feed.
 - Application logic events - This is events where app developers could implement logic to get a specific behavior.
 Calculation, validation ++ This type of event is probably not relevant to push to the event feed.

-## Open Clarification

-- Is partyID ok for the subscribers ok to be returned?
-- Should eventTime be set by event component or publisher
--